Young Women’s Initiative of Minnesota

 Young Women’s Cabinet

-The Young Women’s Cabinet, comprised of up to 25 young women and youth leaders (ages 16-24) from the eight identified communities, will be charged with ensuring that the work of the Working Groups and the Council stays grounded in the lived experiences of the young women and youth from each community and the community-specific challenges and solutions they identified.
-The YWCA St. Paul will facilitate the Young Women’s Cabinet and will provide leadership development to the young women and youth who sit on the Cabinet and Community-Specific Working Groups.
+The Young Women’s Cabinet, comprised of up to 25 young women and youth leaders (ages 16-24) from eight communities across Minnesota, is charged with ensuring that the work of the Council stays grounded in the lived experiences of the young women and youth from each community and the community-specific challenges and solutions they identified.
+The YWCA St. Paul works with the Young Women’s Cabinet to provide leadership development.

 Young Women’s Initiative MN Council

-The Young Women’s Initiative MN Council will comprise 30-40 cross-sector leaders from elected office, the business community, philanthropy, and the community.
-Three young women co-chairs from the Young Women’s Cabinet will also sit on the Council.
-The purpose of the Council will be to sequence the statewide Action Plan and to inspire and catalyze resources to move it forward after its release in April 2017.
+The Young Women’s Initiative MN Council comprises 70 cross-sector leaders from government, business, higher education, philanthropy, and the community.
+Three co-chairs from the Young Women’s Cabinet sit on the Council.
+The role of the Council, in partnership with the Cabinet, is to sequence the Blueprint for Action and catalyze resources to move the recommendations forward.